 To access the Port Detailed page, click the Monitoring > Ports tab, and then click Port Detailed Statistics.
-(Figure 6-3 on page 6-6 shows some, but not all, of the fields on the Port Detailed Statistics page.)
+(The following figure shows some, but not all, of the fields on the Port Detailed Statistics page.)

 The following table describes the detailed port information displayed on the screen.
 To view information about a different port, select the port number from the Interface menu.